communitiesuk/auto-ml-pipeline/README.md

 ```
 ### Provide custom pre-processing steps

 You can add custom pre-processing steps to the pipeline using the pre_processing_pipeline_steps list variable.
 This works with scalers and imputers from scikit-learn.

+To use custom steps, pass the pre_processing_pipeline_steps to the model_pipeline function using the custom_pre_processing_steps paramter.

-If this variable is removed the default pre-processing pipeline will be used: FilterFeatures(), StandardScaler()
+If the custom_pre_processing_steps paramter is removed the default pre-processing pipeline will be used: FilterFeatures(), StandardScaler()

 ```python